jsauni/jsauni.github.io/content/_index.md

 Hi, my name is Jacob Sauni.

-I'm a senior engineer based in Melbourne, and I enjoy problem solving and building solutions with code and automation.
+I'm a senior engineer based in Melbourne, and I enjoy problem solving and building cool stuff with code and automation.

-This is my digital garden
+This is my digital garden - a place where ideas grow and connect over time.

 ## Explore

 {{< cards >}}
   {{< card link="docs/terraform" title="Terraform" icon="template" >}}
-  {{< card link="docs/testing" title="Testing" icon="beaker" >}}
 {{< /cards >}}